 We’ll be glad to wave goodbye to 2020 and begin planning our travels for the new season.
 From top destinations to tech tips, here’s our advice on making the most of your ’van in 2021, whether you’re a newbie or an old-hand

-But whatever your reasons for touring, there’s always more to explore – not just new places,
+But whatever your reasons for touring, there’s always more to explore – not just new places, but different ways to experience your travels and fully appreciate this wonderful way to holiday.

-Here are just a few ways you can get
+Here are just a few ways you can get more from your motorcaravanning in 2021.

 Driver training

-of our ’van, some find that driving is a necessary evil at either end of the fun part of a holiday.
+While many of us love being behind the wheel of our ’van, some find that driving is a necessary evil at either end of the fun part of a holiday.
+But with some expert guidance, it can become a satisfying aspect of the touring experience.

 A spot of confidence-building driver training could be just what you need to improve your skills.
 If you enjoy the driving, you will find touring far more pleasurable.

-and the Caravan and Motorhome Club offer motorhome manoeuvring courses, and there
+Both The Camping and Caravanning Club and the Caravan and Motorhome Club offer motorhome manoeuvring courses, and there are plenty of independent schools offering specialised driver training.

-a larger vehicle, manoeuvring an outfit forward and back, simple maintenance, straightforward safety checks, and the laws affecting motorhome drivers.
+For example, a Motorhome Manoeuvring Course from the Caravan and Motorhome Club costs £189 for a six-hour course.
+Attendees will learn skills such as the principles of driving a larger vehicle, manoeuvring an outfit forward and back, simple maintenance, straightforward safety checks, and the laws affecting motorhome drivers.
 They’ll also receive feedback from their one-to-one on-road session.

 Maintain your ’van